-Q. Voluntary Withdrawal/Closure
+Q. Voluntary Withdrawal or Closure

-- 1. A school that is currently accredited may voluntarily withdraw from the Commission's list of accredited schools at any time.
-A school that is seeking initial accreditation may voluntarily withdraw an Application for Initial Accreditation, without prejudice, at any time prior to the Commission's final review of the school's application. - 2.
-A notice of voluntary withdrawal or a notice of a closure must be in writing and must specify the date upon which the voluntary withdrawal/closure is to be effective. - 3.
-The Commission will treat a notice of closure as a voluntary withdrawal of accreditation. - 4.
-Upon notification to the Commission of a voluntary withdrawal of accreditation/closure the Commission shall acknowledge the effective date of the withdrawal of accreditation and the school must: - a.
-Immediately inform all students enrolled in the school and those seeking admission of the effective date of the withdrawal of accreditation.

-- b.
-Delete all references to and claims of ACCSC accreditation from catalogs, advertising, and promotional materials immediately and in no event later than 30 days after the effective date of the withdrawal of accreditation. - 5.
-A school will be considered to have had its accreditation withdrawn if the school closes without notification or closes without an ACCSC approved teach-out plan (to include as necessary an ACCSC approved teach-out agreement) that the school faithfully executes.
+- 1. Voluntary Withdrawal - a.
+A school that is currently accredited may voluntarily withdraw from the Commission's list of accredited schools at any time.
+A school that is seeking initial accreditation may voluntarily withdraw an Application for Initial Accreditation, without prejudice, at any time prior to the Commission's final review of the school's application. - b.
+A school that intends to voluntarily withdraw its ACCSC accreditation must submit a written notice specifying the date upon which the voluntary withdrawal is to be effective. - 2.
+School Closure: A school that intends to close must submit: - a.
+A written notice specifying the date of anticipated closure, evidence that the school has informed all other applicable regulatory and oversight agencies and entities (e.g., state, federal, and other accrediting agencies) and - b.
+A complete ACCSC Institutional Teach-Out Plan Approval Form. - 3.
+Upon notification to the Commission of a voluntary withdrawal of accreditation or closure, the Commission shall acknowledge the effective date of the withdrawal of accreditation and the school must: - a.
+Immediately inform all students enrolled in the school and those seeking admission of the effective date of the closure or withdrawal of accreditation and - b.
+Delete all references to and claims of ACCSC accreditation from catalogs, advertising, and promotional materials immediately and in no event later than 30 days after the effective date of the closure or withdrawal of accreditation. - 4.
+In instances where a school closes without: - a.
+Completing the education for all enrolled students prior to the closure; - b.
+Having an approved teach-out plan (to include a teach-out agreement(s) as may be required) that the school adheres to; or - c.
+Having made formal arrangements for all students to complete their education elsewhere through transfer credit, articulation, or as part of a teach-out agreement the Commission will consider the school to have had its accreditation withdrawn as of the date that the school closes.